elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 <!--

 Kotlin not only stands out due to its null safety and expressive syntax but also seamlessly works with serverless architectures.
 With its compatibility with various FaaS platforms and the ability to employ the latest Java versions, it provides a future-proof approach to crafting serverless applications.
 This is further bolstered by its capability to run natively and in JS environments, expanding use cases and ensuring your serverless applications can run anywhere and everywhere.
-- Kotlin app
+- Kotlin Function implementation
-- Kotlin Infra
+- Kotlin Infrastructure as code
-- Kotlin Gradle DSL
+- Kotlin Gradle DSL for builds

 -->